Study with us as an exchange student

 Step 2: Get in touch with your university's exchange coordinator

-Complete your university's exchange application process and have your university's exchange coordinator email the nomination spreadsheet to inbound.exchange@umanitoba.ca.
+Complete your university's exchange application process and have your university's exchange coordinator email the nomination form to inbound.exchange@umanitoba.ca.
 Upon confirmation of nomination, we'll email you a link to our online application portal, along with additional instructions.

 Step 3: Complete the online application